Devon Toews Game Preview: Avalanche vs. Kraken

 Toews Stats vs. the Kraken

-- The Kraken have conceded 44 goals in total (3.4 per game), which ranks 25th in the league in goals allowed.
+- On defense, the Kraken are allowing 51 total goals (3.4 per game) which ranks 25th in the NHL.

 |2023-2024 Season